 How to Prevent Data Breaches

-Prevent data breach it requires a holistic approach, from technology, to internal policies, to employee education.
-Here are the key steps in preventing data breaches:
+Preventing data breach requires a comprehensive approach, starting from technology, internal policies, to employe education.
+Here are important steps in preventing data breaches:

 1. Use Data Encryption